Cindy BaileyDirector of Corporate Sustainability

 Companies are also recognizing that by taking action and having a transparent climate action plan, they can build trust with stakeholders.
 This is also an opportunity for attracting and keeping top talent.
 Many people are choosing to work with organizations that are transparent about how they’re reducing their environmental impact.

-How can the carbon footprint from freight be reduced?
+How to lower the carbon footprint from freight?

 Transportation is one of the world’s biggest sources of GHG emissions, making it an important focus for reducing a company’s carbon footprint.
 There are several ways to do this.